fenago/learn-java-12-programming/lab_guide/Lab_9.md

 JVM Structure and Garbage Collection
 ====================================

-This chapter provides readers with an overview of **Java Virtual Machine** (**JVM**) structure and behavior, which are more complex than you might expect.
+This lab provides readers with an overview of **Java Virtual Machine** (**JVM**) structure and behavior, which are more complex than you might expect.